 In Platonic terms, Adam was the Idea of humankind.
 His fallen state, occurring as it did before he had children, is the Idea in which all subsequent persons participate.
 Guilty Adam represents all humanity; thus all humans are guilty, all merit punishment, all require grace to be saved.
 Augustine, unlike the Greek fathers, saw no incongruity in seeing humanity’s (even infants’) participation in Adam’s sin as voluntary.

-To the contrary, process theology posits that the fundamental reality in the universe is discreet events, and that God's will is always present in shaping events, but not determinative.
+To the contrary, process theology posits that the fundamental reality in the universe is discrete events, and that God's will is always present in shaping events, but not pre-determining them.
 God produced the universe, but did not reproduce himself in so doing.
 God created humanity but did not procreate humanity -- both of which is to say that while human beings reflect the nature of God, we do not encompass it altogether.